How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 AI Dynamic Probing

-If the client gives a vague answer like "we need a website," the AI automatically follows up: "What is the main goal of the website: lead generation, e-commerce, or brand awareness?"
+If the client gives a vague answer like "we need a website," the AI automatically follows up: "What is the main goal of the website — lead generation, e-commerce, or brand awareness?"

 One smart follow-up question turns a vague inquiry into an actionable brief.
+The client does not notice the AI is guiding them.
+They just answer a natural, logical question.

-What Your AI Produces From Every Intake
+What Sayify's AI Produces From Every Intake

 AI Summary: